binary-butterfly/formifly/README.md

 If the validator accepts other values, those should be able to be inserted into custom strings using template keywords.
 Check the specific validators documentation for that.

+All validator constructors accept (at least) the params `dependent` (see [Cross dependent fields](#cross-dependent-fields) for more info), `defaultErrorMsg` and `defaultValue`.

+The default error message will be used when validation fails for a validator that does not have its own error message.
+Note that most existing validators ***do*** have their own default error messages, which you will have to overwrite with your own as well.

+If you do not set a default value it will be set to a sensible default for the type of field.
+That means most fields will have an empty string as default value, however arrays and objects will have an empty array or object respectively and booleans will default to false.

 ### BaseValidator

 This is the validator that all other validators inherit from, so all of its methods are available for the other validators as well.